-Littered with cute cafes, restaurants – there’s even a floating bookshop, Word on the Water in the King’s Cross section, you could stretch the walk over two days, taking time to stop off at the myriad of diversions along the way.
+Littered with cute cafes, restaurants – there’s even a floating independent bookshop, Word on the Water in the King’s Cross section, you could stretch the walk along the canal over two days, taking time to stop off at the myriad of diversions along the way.

 The canal is a part of England’s extensive canal network and links the Paddington arm of the Grand Union Canal with the Thames.

 At one time, these canals formed the backbone of the country’s transportation industry and were used to carry bulk shipments of timber, coal and food into and out of the city.